Carolyn Dorin-Ballard

-Carolyn Dorin-Ballard (born 1964, Linden, New Jersey) is one of the top female ten-pin bowlers in the world.
+Carolyn Dorin-Ballard (born 1964) is one of the top female ten-pin bowlers in the world.
 She is a member of the Professional Women's Bowling Association (1990–2003 and 2015–present) and has bowled in PBA Tournaments as well.
 She was an exempt competitor in the 2008–09 and 2009-10 PBA Women's Series seasons, which were sponsored by the United States Bowling Congress (USBC).
 Between the PWBA and the PBA Women's Series, she has won 22 professional titles.
-Carolyn was a 2007 inductee into the USBC Hall of Fame.
+Carolyn was a 2008 inductee into the USBC Hall of Fame, and a 2020 inductee into the PWBA Hall of Fame.

 Dorin-Ballard is a member of the Roto Grip Professional Staff, and also endorses Turbo 2-N-1 Grips, USBC and Ballard's Bowling Solutions.
-On March 1, 2011, she was named the USBC's Director of Coaching.
+She has also served as the USBC's Director of Coaching.

 Personal and family

 Her father was a POW during World War II.

 Born and raised in Linden, New Jersey, she graduated from Linden High School in 1985.

 Dorin-Ballard is married to PBA Hall of Famer Del Ballard Jr., whom she met in college.
 The couple has a daughter, Alyssa, and the family now resides in North Richland Hills, Texas.
-She is also the sister of top female bowler, former PWBA member and TV bowling analyst Cathy Dorin-Lizzi.
+She is also the sister of former professional bowler and TV bowling analyst Cathy Dorin-Lizzi, who won a PWBA title in 1999.
 Her brother-in-law (Cathy's husband), Jeff Lizzi, was a member of the PBA and won a 1992 PBA Tour title.

+Daughter Alyssa is a standout bowler for the Vanderbilt Commodores collegiate squad.
+In 2022, Carolyn and Alyssa won the PBA King of the Lanes: Royal Family Edition made-for-TV event.
+As the only mother-daughter combo in the competition, they eliminated Parker and Brandon Bohn in the semi-finals before defeating Chris and Ryan Barnes in the finals.

 In bowling circles, Carolyn is often referred to by just the initials, "CDB."